 If contractions are more frequent than every two minutes, or the interval between them is less one and a half minutes, fetal SaO2 decreases to as low as 18%.
 Less than 30% is abnormal.
-When there are fewer contractions, fetal SaO2 is 54% or higher.
-Normal fetal SaO2 is between 30 and 70%.
-Maternal supplemental oxygen increases fetal SaO2 7 to 11% within three minutes (McNamara and Johnson, 1995; Johnson, Johnson, McNamara, Montague, Jongsma and Aumeerally, 1994; Johnson, Van Oudgaarden,

-Montague and McNamara, 1994).
-Therefore, it is best for fetal health if at least one and a half minutes elapses between contractions (Murray, et al; 2009)
+When there are fewer contractions, fetal Sa02 is 54% or higher.
+Normal fetal Sa02 is between 30 and 70%.
+Maternal supplemental oxygen increases fetal Sa02 7 to 11% within three minutes (McNamara and Johnson, 1995; Johnson, Johnson, McNamara, Montague, Jongsma and Aumeerally, 1994; Johnson, Van Oudgaarden, Montague and McNamara, 1994).
+Therefore, it is best for fetal health if at least one and a half minutes elapses between contractions.44

-If there is not sufficient resting between contractions, the ultimate result is the risk for hypoxic-ischemic brain injury or death.
+If there is not sufficient resting between contractions, a risk of hypoxic-ischemic brain injury or death will result.

-Trauma and Excessive Head Molding
+Second Mechanism: Trauma and Excessive Head Molding

 The first person to seriously examine the interaction between the fetal head and the maternal pelvis was the Dutch obstetrician Hendrik van Deventer (1651-1724).
 He was the first to emphasize that pelvic contractions are a factor in delayed or difficult labor.
-He also recognized that head molding could result in brain injury.
-(Kriewall, et al; 1960).
-William Smellie recognized the dangers of trauma and excessive molding before the Revolutionary War.
+He also recognized that head molding could result in brain injury.45

+The eighteenth-century obstetrician William Smellie recognized and described the dangers of trauma and excessive molding more than two-and-a-half centuries ago.
 In 1752 he wrote:

-In lingering labor, when the head of the child has been in the pelvis so that the bones ride over one another and the shape is prenaturally lengthened, the brain is frequently so much compressed that violent convulsions ensue before or soon after delivery to the danger and oft times the destruction of the child.
-(Kriwall, et al; 1960)
+In lingering labor, when the head of the child has been in the pelvis so that the bones ride over one another and the shape is prenaturally lengthened, the brain is frequently so much compressed that violent convulsions ensue before or soon after delivery to the danger and oft times the destruction of the child.46